Policy and Procedure Name:

 installments in accordance with the schedule associated with the loss of the

-3. Claims services
+3. Claims Services

-injury and is payable at the rate defined in section, IV.G.3.
+payable at the rate defined in Section IV.G.3.
+For a DOI prior to December 2,

-For a date of injury prior to December 2, 1975, staff shall send an email to BWC
+1975, staff shall send an email to BWC Claims Policy Field Tech mailbox to work

-the rate in effect for the date of injury.
+with BWC Legal Division to determine the rate in effect for the DOI.

-4. Claims services
+4. Claims Services

-to Receive Workers Compensation Payment (C-230) filed
+staff shall honor an Authorization to Receive Workers Compensation Payment (C-230)

-check).
-Future payments shall be set up on scheduled weekly payments.
+payments shall be set up on scheduled weekly payments.

 5. Deductions from